iazadur/cpp-lab-report/3/README.md

-This C++ program defines a class named Triangle to calculate and print the area and perimeter of a triangle.
-The class has private member variables `a`, `b`, and `c` representing the sides of the triangle.

-The public member functions include:
-- A constructor to initialize the sides
-- `perimeter()` to calculate and print the perimeter
-- `area()` to calculate and print the area

-In the `main()` function, an instance of the Triangle class is created with sides 3, 4, and 5.
-The `perimeter()` and `area()` functions are then called on this instance, displaying the calculated perimeter and area of the triangle.

-The output of the program, based on the provided sides, would be:

-Perimeter of triangle is: `12`
-Area of triangle is: `6`
+This C++ code illustrates the use of a parameterized constructor and a destructor in a class named `class_name`.
+The class contains private data members `a` and `b`.
+The parameterized constructor is defined to initialize these members when an object is instantiated.

+In the `main` function:

+- An object `obj` of class `class_name` is created, and the parameterized constructor is invoked with values 5 and 6.
+- The constructor prints a message indicating its invocation and displays the values of `a` and `b`.
+- Upon exiting the `main` function, the destructor is automatically called, printing a message and displaying the values of `a` and `b` again.

+This code demonstrates the use of constructors for initializing object states during instantiation and the destructor for cleanup when the object goes out of scope.
+In this case, the constructor initializes the values, and the destructor displays the values before the object is destroyed.